Key takeaways:

 Feel anxiety about getting on the scale

-If you experience any of these symptoms, you might want to consider reducing or cutting out weigh-ins entirely.
+If you experience any of these symptoms, consider reducing or cutting out weigh-ins entirely, and reach out to a healthcare professional for support.
 If you’re asked to weigh in at a medical appointment with a health professional, you can always request to step on the scale backwards to avoid getting caught up in the number.

 So, if weighing in daily isn’t helpful for everyone, what can you do?
-Thankfully, there are productive ways to promote a comfortable weight without actually fixating on the number on the scale.
+Thankfully, there are productive ways to make sure you’re at a healthy weight without actually fixating on the number on the scale.

 Whether you track weight, habits, or both, it’s important to remember that weight is only one aspect of your health.
-Weight alone shouldn’t be overly emphasized as it can fluctuate for reasons beyond simply fat loss and gain.
+Weight alone shouldn’t be overly emphasized, since it can fluctuate for reasons beyond simply fat loss and gain.

 A healthy individual may see changes up to around 5 lbs on any given day.
-Some days it may be more or less depending on several factors.
 Weight can fluctuate for a variety of reasons, including:

 Hydration status: Weighing yourself hydrated versus dehydrated can lead to two very different numbers.
 If you see a drop in weight after a workout, hydrate immediately.